 Hi, I’m Gabriela.
 I didn’t always plan on running a nanny agency in the Rockies.
-I actually started out in medical school back home in Buenos Aires, but life has a funny way of shifting your perspective.
-I realized my real passion was not in a clinic; it was the rewarding experience of being outdoors on adventures with kids, where I can watch them grow and provide the dedicated support their parents rely on.
-When I moved to the U.S. and started nannying in Aspen, what began as "just a job" became my life’s work.
-I spent years traveling with families and becoming a fixture in their kids' lives.
-Eventually, I realized I couldn’t be in ten places at once, so I started Snowmass Nannies to bridge that gap.
+I actually started medical school back home in Buenos Aires, but life has a way of shifting your path.
+I realized my passion wasn’t in a clinic, it was being outdoors with kids, going on adventures, watching them grow, and being someone families could truly rely on.

 Published in the Aspen Times